GDD-Nantes/fedup/README.md

 > # -o,--output <arg>   The path to the TDB2 dataset summarized.
 > ```
 > ```sh
-> mvn compile exec:java -Dmain.class="fr.gdd.fedup.summary.SummaryIngester" \
+> mvn exec:java -Dmain.class="fr.gdd.fedup.summary.SummaryIngester" \
 > -Dexec.args="-i=./temp/fedup-id -o=./fedshop200-h0/"
 > ```

 ## How Does It Work?

 FedUP builds a tiny quotient summary that represents the federation of